Family History & Genealogy

 Genealogical Scrapbooks and Research Folders

-Originally compiled by members of the Genealogical Society of Pennsylvania (GSP), the society’s collection of scrapbooks and family history folders contain original research pertaining to literally thousands of family lines.
+Originally compiled by members of the Genealogical Society of Pennsylvania (GSP), HSP’s collection of scrapbooks and family history folders contain original research pertaining to literally thousands of family lines.
 The family history folders may contain a single sheet of paper or hundreds of pages of research and correspondence.
 Many items are listed in our Discover online catalog; other items are indexed solely in GSP's Manuscript Archives Surname Index.
-You should search both resources for a surname that interests you.
+It is recommended to search both resources for a surname that interests you.

 Available in both original and microform format, tax records for Philadelphia and other tri-state localities can reveal information on family relationships, occupation, residences, and general economic status.
 Information on specific years and localities may be found in our Discover online catalog.